Shalini766/Active-Directory-Project-Home-Lab/README.md

 # Active-Directory-Project-Home-Lab
 This project demonstrates setting up an Active Directory home lab on VirtualBox that includes Windows Server, Splunk, and Kali Linux.
-Here, we can create a fully functional Domain Controller on Windows Server and explore its environment and learn how to ingest events into Splunk SIEM, and generate telemetry using Sysmon related to attacks and help them detect in the future.
+Here, we can create a fully functional Domain Controller on Windows Server and explore its environment and learn how to ingest events into Splunk SIEM, and generate telemetry using Sysmon related to attacks, and help them detect in the future.

 ***Active Directory***(AD) is a database containing users, groups, computers, and many more.
 To use AD, the server should be installed with Active Directory Domain Services (AD DS), then the server must be promoted to a Domain Controller (DC).
 This grants the permission to perform authentication and authorization of our server.